Understanding Air Purifier Electricity Costs

 Final Thoughts

-Stop micromanaging your air purifier’s power button.
+Stop micromanaging the power button.
 Find your local utility rate, calculate your machine’s monthly cost, and leave it running on Auto.
-Check your pre-filter today and vacuum off any visible dust to keep the motor running efficiently.
+Check your pre-filter today and vacuum off any visible dust to maintain optimal airflow and efficiency.